Flowx08/artificial_intelligence/README.md

 Optimization algorithms
 -------------
-1. Genetic algorithms (with multicore features for high performance)
+1. Genetic algorithms (with multi-core and multi-nodes features for high performance)
 2. Particle Swarm Optimization

 Other machine learning algorithms